aiven/devportal/docs/products/postgresql/howto/report-metrics-grafana.rst

 Provision and configure Grafana
 -------------------------------

-3. Select the target InfluxDB or M3DB service and go to its service page.
-Under "Manage Integrations", choose the "Dashboard" option to make the metrics available on that platform.
+1. Select the target InfluxDB, M3DB or PostgreSQL database service and go to its service page.
+Under **Manage integrations**, choose the **Monitor Data in Grafana** option to make the metrics available on that platform.

-4. Choose either a new or existing Grafana service.
+2. Choose either a new or existing Grafana service.
     - A new service will ask you to select the cloud, region and plan to use.
 You should also give your service a name.
 The service overview page shows the nodes rebuilding, and then indicates when they are ready.
     - If you're already using Grafana on Aiven, you can integrate your M3DB as an additional data source for that existing Grafana.

-5. On the service overview page for your Grafana service, click the "Service URI" link.
-The username and password for your Grafana service is also available on the service overview page.
+3. On the **Overview** page for your Aiven for Grafana service, select the **Service URI** link.
+The username and password for your Grafana service is also available on the service's **Overview** page.

 Now your Grafana service is connected to M3DB as a data source and you can go ahead and visualize your PostgreSQL metrics.

 Open PostgreSQL metrics prebuilt dashboard
 ------------------------------------------

-In Grafana, go to "Dashboards" and "Manage" and double click on the dashboard that bears name of the metrics database.
+In Grafana, go to **Dashboards** and **Manage**, and double click on the dashboard that bears name of the metrics database.

 .. image:: /images/products/postgresql/metrics-dashboard-manage.png
    :alt: Screenshot of a Grafana Manage Dashboards panel